 Because of his struggle, in January 6, 1941, Thamrin subject to detention.
 He was accused for being Japanese collaboration.
 His death was full of controversial political intrigue.
 According to official reports, he committed suicide, but there are allegations he was killed by prison officials.
 His body was buried in TPU Karet.
 At his funeral, more than 10000 mourners escorted the then marched demanding self-determination and independence from the Netherlands.

 How to get here (see the route map):

-From Sudirman go to platform 2 and take the Yellow Line heading to Manggarai and change your route in Manggarai and go to platform 3 to take the Red Line or Blue Line heading to Jakarta Kota and stopat Gondangdia station and take a 22 minutes walk to the Northwest
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take the Blue Line/Red Line heading to Jakarta Kota then stop at Gondangdia and take a 22 minutes walk to the Northwest

 see the link map or the map below